 Schrodinger lectures at the University of Vienna

-I am giving the 2015 Schrodinger lectures on treating General Relativity as a quantum effective field theory.
+I gave the 2015 Schrodinger lectures on treating General Relativity as a quantum effective field theory.

 The first lecture was a colloquium for a general audience.
 The slides are here.